 Nelliel's hair is green in the manga, but changed to teal in the anime.

 Gin's eyes were made red by the anime.
-Once the manga revealed his eyes were actually Icy Blue Eyes, the anime changed his eye color to match the manga.
+Once the manga revealed they were actually Icy Blue Eyes, the anime changed them to match the manga.

 Yoruichi and Mila Rose both have jet-black hair in the manga.
 Their anime counterparts have purple and dark brown hair, respectively.